Mission

 Research: analog/mixed-signal integrated circuit (IC) design for:

-Education: K-14 teacher development, debug education, semiconductor workforce development in response to the Chips and Science Act (2022).
+Education: debug education, K-14 teacher development, semiconductor workforce development in response to the Chips and Science Act (2022).

 News